kapetan/root.redirects/README.md

 });
 ```

 `request.stale` is used to send 304 (Not Modified) status codes.
 It expects an options object as first argument specifying either `etag`,  `lastModified` or both and a callback function as a last argument, which will be called if the client resource has become stale.
-If that is not case a 304 response is sent back with an empty body.
+If that is not the case a 304 response is sent back with an empty body.
 In both situations the *ETag* and/or the *Last-Modified* header is set appropriately.

 ```javascript
 var serverStarted = new Date();